fredjean/middleman-s3_sync/README.md

 You can set the aws_access_key_id and aws_secret_access_key in the block that is passed to the activate method.

+> I strongly discourage using this method.
+This will lead you to add and commit these changes
+> to your SCM and potentially expose sensitive information to the world.

 #### Through ```.s3_sync``` File

 You can create a ```.s3_sync``` at the root of your middleman project.